I-fahd/SOC-Analyst-Portfolio/SOC141_Phishing_URL_Detected/README.md

 ---

 ## 🧠 5.
 Analyst Notes & Lessons Learned
 * Lesson Learned: The firewall allowed this connection because the domain was newly registered and had not yet propagated to our threat feeds.
-I recommended tuning the firewall to block uncategorized domains.
+I recommended reviewing firewall policies related to uncategorized domains.
+.